Notice of information practices

 - If you believe that any health information in your record is incorrect or if you believe that important information is missing, you may request that we correct the existing information or add the missing information.
 Such requests must be made in writing and must provide a reason to support the amendment.
 We ask that you use the form provided by our facility to make such requests.
 For a request form, please contact the Privacy Officer.
 For more information about this right, see 45 CFR §164.526.

 - You may request that we provide you with a written accounting of all disclosures made by us during the time period for which you request (not to exceed six years).
 We ask that such requests be made in writing on a form provided by our facility.
 To request a form, please contact the Privacy Office: Please note that an accounting will not apply to any of the following types of disclosures: disclosures made for reasons of treatment, payment or health care operations; disclosures made to you or your legal representative, or any other individual involved with your care; disclosures to correctional institutions or law enforcement officials; and disclosures for national security purposes.
 You will not be charged for your first accounting request in any 12 -month period.
 However, for any requests that you make thereafter, you will be charged a reasonable, cost-based fee.
 For more information about this right, see 45 CFR §164.528

 - You have a right to obtain a paper copy of our Notice of Information Practices upon written request.

 - You may revoke an authorization to use or disclose health information, except to the extent that action has already been taken.
 Such a request must be made in writing on a form provided by our facility.

 If you believe that your privacy rights have been violated, you may file a complaint with us.
-The complaints must be filed in writing on a form provide by our facility.
-The complaint form may be obtained from the Privacy Officer, and when completed should be returned to the Privacy Officer.
+The complaint must be filed in writing on a form provide by our facility.
+The complaint form may be obtained from the Privacy Officer and, when completed, should be returned to the Privacy Officer.
 You may also file a complaint with the secretary of the federal Department of Health and Human Services.
 There will be no retaliation for filing a complaint.